jon-jacky/Piety/editors/edo.md

-command line shell, including a Python interpreter provided by the *[wyshka](../shells/wyshka.py)* module.  *edo* also provides new editor commands for running Python code from selected text in any buffer.
+command line shell, including a Python interpreter provided by the *[wyshka](../shells/wyshka.py)* module.  *edo* also provides new editor commands for running Python code from selected text in any buffer, and new functions for importing or reloading a module directly from a buffer.

 This shell and these new commands turn *ed.py* into a minimal but self-contained